Parallelism

 1. Tracking will automatically be associated with the same application (and sub-application) when reloaded

-2. If the concurrent application quits halfway through, bthe application will be able to pick up where it left off, as will all sub-applications
+2. If the concurrent application quits halfway through, the application will be able to pick up where it left off, as will all sub-applications

-You can disable either tracking or persistence at the sub-application level by passing track=False or persist=False to the constructor of the parallel action superclass.
+You can disable either tracking or persistence at the sub-application level by overriding one of the three methods (corresponding to the three adapter-types above), on any of the burr.core.parallelism.MapStatesAndActions, burr.core.parallelism.MapStates, or burr.core.parallelism.MapActions classes.

 You can also disable it globally using the application builder: